-It is customary to say that failure is not an option.
+It is customary to say that failure is not an option, and the same goes for digital transformation.
 Much as I’d like it to be true, one has to admit that this is not what we observe in the field.
 Strangely enough, touting that you have succeeded with your digital transformation efforts even seems to be an international sport.
 Not so long ago, I was browsing my LinkedIn timeline and I spotted something worthy of note.

 Digital transformation failure is not an option

 The LinkedIn post was from someone working for a very large international bank.
 Nothing wrong with that.

 A very honourable banking institution goes digital and is happy about the result

 This is a very honourable banking institution and I’m not quite the “Occupy Wall Street” sort of person, I do believe that banks have a role to play and even though I’m not in sync with the scandals that arose with the 2008 crisis, I really cannot imagine hiding wads of bank notes underneath my mattress.

 That said, the Linkedin message was quite something.
 It stated that